Mediations and Domestic / Family Violence – a beginners guide

 Doolan Wagner Family Lawyers offer specialist family law advice in St Leonards on Sydney’s North Shore.
-If you have recently separated or have a Family Law enquiry, please contact us on (02) 9437 0010 or email@example.com to discuss your matter in complete confidence.
+If you have recently separated or have a Family Law enquiry, or believe that you have been subjected to domestic violence and need urgent legal advice please contact us on (02) 9437 0010 or firstname.lastname@example.org to discuss your matter in complete confidence.
 We have a team of experienced and caring professional family lawyers available to help you in this difficult time.

 These posts are only intended as an overview or comment on current issues that may interest you and are not legal advice.
 If there are any matters that you would like us to advise you on, then please contact us.